 As plastic in this form, was not invented until the early 20th century, traditionally a fibrous material such as cotton yarn soaked in grease was used to seal the piston and piston shaft.

 Later high pressure steam engines and locomotives used steel piston rings which needed oil mixed in with the steam to lubricate.

 Mild Steel needs to be protected when in a damp atmosphere to prevent corrosion or rusting.
 This is normally done using paint.
-To a much lesser extent bronze will corrode or "tarnish". this is easily removed with polish but paint or varnish can also be applied if needed often for cosmetic purposes.
+To a much lesser extent brass and bronze will corrode or "tarnish". this is removed with abrasive materials such as polish but paint or varnish can also be applied if needed often for cosmetic purposes.